fmaussion/fmaussion.github.io/software/index.md

 See my [GitHub profile](https://github.com/fmaussion) for other projects I contribute to.

-In times not so far away I used to develop a bunch of tools with [IDL](https://en.wikipedia.org/wiki/IDL_%28programming_language%29), which are available on request.
+In times far away I used to develop a bunch of tools with [IDL](https://en.wikipedia.org/wiki/IDL_%28programming_language%29), which are available on request.
 My very first experience with open-source was for my master thesis, during which I had the chance to participate to the development